garretrc/ggvoronoi/README.md

 ## Changes

+v0.8.5: Fixes thanks to Duncan Murdoch, resubmitting to CRAN

 v0.8.2: Added unit tests using ['testthat']( https://CRAN.R-project.org/package=testthat) and ['vdiffr']( https://CRAN.R-project.org/package=vdiffr).
 Minor improvements to vignette and README.md

 v0.8.1: Fixed bug when using a discrete value for fill mapping.
 Removed google maps API call in the vignette.